3 Weeks in Spain and Portugal: 2 Itineraries

 Visa

 Spain and Portugal are part of the EU and implement the visa policy of the Schengen States.
-This means that visitors with passports from the EU are free to enter and travel around these two countries for longer time.
+This means that visitors with passports from the EU are free to enter and travel around these two countries for a longer time.

-For foreigns travellers with a passport from the US, Canada, the UK, Australia, New Zealand, Japan, South Korea, Malaysia, Singapore, and most places in Latin America can enter and travel in Spain and Portugal for 90 days in a 180-day calendar period.
+Foreign travellers with a passport from the US, Canada, the UK, Australia, New Zealand, Japan, South Korea, Malaysia, Singapore, and most places in Latin America can enter and travel in Spain and Portugal for 90 days in a 180-day calendar period.

 The rest of the world must apply for a visa in advance (it can be done as early as 6 months prior to your trip).
 The visa will be valid for both countries for the number of days you have been granted.